adlerjohn/ech-specs/specs/consensus.md

 For each `deposit` in `block.deposits`:
 1. Verify that `len(deposit.txData.inputs) == 0`.
 1. Verify that `len(deposit.txData.outputs) <= MAX_OUTPUTS`.
-1. TODO verify that deposit comes from main chain, and recipients match up.
+1. Verify that `deposit` is a deposit from the [deposit contract](./deposit_contract.md) for the linked parent chain block.

+For each `deposit_receipt` from the linked parent chain block and all parent chain blocks since `block.header.prev`'s linked parent chain block:
+1. Verify that `deposit_receipt` is in `block.deposits` (mandatory deposit processing).

 Verify that deposits are lexicographically ordered in ascending order of deposit id: `hash(deposit.txData)`.